alexfernandez/loadtest/README.md

     $ testserver [--delay ms] [port]

 This command will show the number of requests received per second, the latency in answering requests and the headers for selected requests.

-The server returns a short text 'OK' for every request, removing request processing from latency measurements.
+The server returns a short text 'OK' for every request, so that latency measurements don't have to take into account request processing.

 If no port is given then default port 7357 will be used.
 The optional delay instructs the server to wait for the given number of milliseconds